Asymmetrical Lips: Causes, Correction Options and Natural Results

 Factors that Influence Cost (Clinician, Product, Region)

-Skinduced Aesthetics Clinic provides lip symmetry correction across Newcastle, Lake Macquarie and the Hunter Region.
-Call (02) 4081 0888 or book online for a personalised plan.
+Skinduced Aesthetics Clinic provides consultation-based assessment for lip asymmetry across Newcastle, Lake Macquarie, and the Hunter Region.
+Appointment enquiries can be made by phone or online.

 Who Is a Good Candidate for Lip Asymmetry Correction?